-- Elite Mooks: Osama had them in the form of These guys.
+- Elite Army: Osama had them in the form of these guys.

 - Eye Scream: News reports over the May 2 assassination of Bin Laden reveal that Bin Laden was either shot in the left eye when he refused to surrender, or the bullet went high and blew away part of Osama's skull.
 Stephen Colbert squeed quite a bit at this particular detail.